hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part3-understanding-the-backend.md

 0- The procmail api: This is a mail parsing process allowing the backend server to retrieve the relevant information in order to perform appropriate actions.
 As any API, it uses verbs to performs actions.
 In our case, we leverage **CREATE**, **CLEANUP**, **RESET** and **PURGE**.

-If you need more info on procmail usage, check the following [page] (https://wiki.archlinux.org/title/Procmail>).
+If you need more info on procmail usage, check the following [page](https://wiki.archlinux.org/title/Procmail>).

 T﻿ake a look at the  following template of the `.procmailrc` file that will be expanded at setup time.